granule-project/granule/TESTING.md

 will run only those tests in directory with `name`` as a directory in the path.

-These can be stacked, e.g.,

-      stack test --ta "-p simple -p indexed"

 Alternatively, you can exlude subsets via a different mechanism, by adding those directories to a file `.excludes` in the top-level directory (one per line).
 For example if `.excludes` contains